sebasgmas2705/BadiTechTest/README.md

 ## To Sum Up

 I learned swift less than a year ago.
-I decided to create an app for the iPhone and an app for the Apple Watch for my thesis and it was a success!
+I decided to create an app for the iPhone and an app for the Apple Watch for my thesis and it was a success, I graduated with Honors in my thesis!
 This led me to look for a job as an iOS developer.
 I know I have a lot to learn yet and I think Badi is a match to start learning from the best.